 You will also find this frequency range best for the low-end bass.

-What is the best cross-over frequency for center speakers?
+What is the best crossover frequency for center speakers?

-The crossover frequency for the center speaker has to be within 56-60 Hz (high pass).
+The crossover frequency for the center speaker has to be within 56–60 Hz (high pass).
 In this frequency range, the low-end bass, which can cause some distortion, is generally filtered out.
-You will be finding this crossover to be the perfect middle ground between the midrange bass capability and the full-range sounds.
+You will find this crossover to be the perfect middle ground between the midrange bass capability and the full-range sounds.

 The crossover frequency for front speakers and tweeters has to be 3.5 kHz (high pass, or high/low pass).
-You should be getting DS18 PRO-TW120B Super Tweeter in Black – 1″ to enjoy the best quality of sound results.
+You should be getting the DS18 PRO-TW120B Super Tweeter in Black – 1″ to enjoy the best quality of sound results.

 What is the best crossover frequency for mid-range speakers?

 Recommended cross-over frequency mid-range speakers have to be 1-3.5 kHz (low pass).
 Many of them do not deliver the best sound quality above this specific range.
 Therefore, make sure you are augmented with the tweeters to avoid any poor treble delivery.
-6.5″ Car Audio Speaker Midrange is what we highly recommend!
+A 6.5″ Car Audio Speaker midrange is what we highly recommend!

-How to set crossover frequency for speakers?
+How do I set the crossover frequency for speakers?

-- Turn off the equalizer or the bass boost functions.
+1. Turn off the equalizer or the bass boost functions.

-- Lastly, adjust the crossover frequency control to the lowest setting, which needs to be 50Hz for most amps.
+3. Lastly, adjust the crossover frequency control to the lowest setting, which needs to be 50 Hz for most amps.

 For bookshelf speakers, you can utilize the unit centimorgan (cM) for measuring the distance between genes, which should be based on the offspring phenotype frequency.
-A centimorgan = 100 times the frequency of the crossovers in the offspring.
+A centimorgan is 100 times the frequency of the crossovers in the offspring.

 Conclusion